Innovation is key to drive margin expansion

 - Streamlining of the product portfolio has resulted in fewer product variants – which has reduced cost and increased sales.

-- Consistent push for innovation has resulted in leading segment and market positions.
+- Consistent push for innovation has resulted in leading positions both within segments and in the market.

 - Europe – strong position in premium segments for built-in kitchen and laundry.